-Leaders: Andrei Borissov and François Aguillon
+Leaders: Andrei G. Borisov and François Aguillon

 The main research effort in recent years has been to use TDDFT and classical approaches to study quantum effects such as non-local screening and (possibly inelastic) tunneling in plasmonics.